junegunn/junegunn.github.io/content/docs/fzf/tips/ripgrep-integration.md

 ---
 title: Ripgrep integration
+params:
+  long: Ripgrep integration, a walkthrough
 ---

-# Ripgrep integration
+# Ripgrep integration, a walkthrough

 ## The two pillars of fzf

 The interactive terminal interface and the fuzzy matching algorithm are the two pillars of fzf.
 However, the usefulness of the latter is rather limited in a non-interactive environment.
-This is because by its very nature, it generates irrelevant matches and user confirmation is almost always required.
+This is because by its very nature, it generates irrelevant matches and user confirmation is almost always necessary.

 >  ```sh
 >  fzf --filter lt < /usr/share/dict/words | head -5